KamalGameDev/MyFirstRepository-/README.md

 # MyFirstRepository-
-This is the introduction of git repository.
+This is my first reporitory  of git on github.